Guinea pig bedding provides your pet with warmth and comfort, while also keeping their habitat hygienic by absorbing urine and odors.

 The Kaytee Clean & Cozy Natural Small Animal Bedding is a non-toxic and ultra-soft paper bedding for piggies that’s 99% free of dust.

-First up is Kaytee Clean & Cozy Natural Small Animal Bedding, a fantastic choice for guinea pigs due to its soft and absorbent paper material.
+First up is Kaytee Clean & Cozy Natural Small Animal Bedding, a fantastic choice for guinea pigs due to its soft and super absorbent paper bedding material.
 It can absorb twice as much moisture as wood shavings, ensuring your pet’s habitat stays cleaner for longer.

 The guinea pig bedding is 99% free of dust, so it’s less likely to trigger an allergic reaction or respiratory distress than some other small animal beddings, such as pine and cedar shavings.
 These are notorious for causing skin conditions and respiratory issues in guinea pigs, as well as many other small animals.